Bespoke DofE Expeditions

 4 Day Practice expedition - including required acclimatisation day if held in 'wild country' (Remotely supervised and unaccompanied with additional instruction)

-5 Day Qualifying expedition - including required acclimatisation day if held in 'wild country'
+5 Day Qualifying expedition - including required acclimatisation day if held in a 'wild country' environment.

-*Prices quoted are subject to VAT, however, most schools and VAT registered organisations are usually able to reclaim the VAT charged on the invoices we raise for delivery of the Expedition section.
+*Prices quoted are subject to VAT, however, most schools and VAT registered organisations are usually able to reclaim the VAT charged on the invoices we raise for delivery of the Expedition programme.

-Costs at all levels are based on a minimum number of twelve participants.
-A smaller number of participants can be catered for, and the cost will be determined and agreed through consultation with the school or organisation.
+Costs at all levels are based on a minimum number of fourteen participants.
+A smaller number of participants can be catered for, and the cost will be determined and agreed through consultation with the school or organisation; however, we may also be able to run your programme alongside another school or organisation, thereby, keeping the cost to that advertised.
+Please contact us to enquire how we can support a smaller cohort of young people.

 The above models of delivery are by no means ‘set in stone’ and we can be flexible regarding the approach we use to ensure successful completion of the Expedition section for the young people taking part, i.e. training split over two weekends; mid-week days, combined training and practice expedition; residential training days (additional charges may apply), etc., and all designed to meet the DofE Expedition Training Framework for the environment chosen, i.e. rural, urban or restricted spaces, and the Expedition Aim & Requirements.